niiknow/vue-datatables-net/README.md

      comp.dataTable.on( 'order.dt',  function () { eventFired( 'Order' ); } )
    }
 ```
-- `tableCreating` this is right before jQuery(el).DataTable(component.options) is called allowing you to modify component options.
+- `table-creating` this is right before jQuery(el).DataTable(component.options) is called allowing you to modify component options.
-- `tableCreated` this is after we called jQuery(el).DataTable and initialized all the columns.
+- `table-created` this is after we called jQuery(el).DataTable and initialized all the columns.
 - `reloaded` this is after data has been load/reloaded

 ## Additional Headers